Dr-andai/Bayesian-Workfolow/README.md

 In addition, the project covers some basic introduction to Think Bayes and Simulations

 # SHINY
+Try and implement the disrtributions on a SHINY APP
 A demo on creating a Shinylive application for deployment on a static web steps
 - shiny create myapp